 - Platinum Delta SkyMiles Credit Card / Platinum Delta SkyMiles Business Credit Card

 - Delta Reserve Credit Card / Delta Reserve Business Credit Card

-Keep in mind that the free baggage applies to all tickets booked with a Delta credit card, so reserve your tickets together if you’re traveling in a group.
+Keep in mind that the free baggage policy applies to all tickets booked with a Delta credit card, so reserve your tickets together if you’re traveling with your pod.

 6. Minimize your Delta Airlines baggage fees

-Sometimes it’s not possible to avoid checked baggage fees on Delta, but you can minimize your fees.
-Always pay for your checked baggage in advance online as they may charge you more if you wait until arriving at the terminal.
-Also note that you’ll pay even more fees if your checked baggage exceeds the 50 lbs limit, so make sure you’re under that threshold.
+Sometimes it’s not possible to avoid checked baggage fees on Delta, but you can take steps to minimize fees.
+Always pay for your checked baggage online in advance, as you may be charged more if you wait until arriving at the terminal.
+Also note that you’ll pay even more fees if your checked baggage exceeds the 50 lbs limit.
+So make sure you’re under that threshold.